bbauska/Anti-Project-2025/README.md

 <h4>Top Lines</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-<li>✔ Limits DOJ’s independence, such as by requiring the dismissal of any investigations,
+<li>Limits DOJ’s independence, such as by requiring the dismissal of any investigations,
 prosecutions, or cases that are deemed contrary to “Administration policies.”</li>
-<li>✔ Urges reexamination of long-standing limits on contacts between White House officials and DOJ,
+<li>Urges reexamination of long-standing limits on contacts between White House officials and DOJ,
 which are currently contained to communications between the White House Counsel’s Office and the Attorney General’s Office, or the Deputy Attorney General, in order to prevent interference in criminal investigations and other matters, like the issuance of Office of Legal Counsel opinions.</li>
-<li>✔ Calls for the “vast expansion of the number of [politica] appointees in every office and component
+<li>Calls for the “vast expansion of the number of [politica] appointees in every office and component
 across the department—especially in the Civil Rights Division, the FBI, and the EOIR” (the Executive Office of Immigration Review) to “promote the President’s agenda.”</li>
-<li>✔ Curtails the independence of the FBI, including by eliminating the agency’s General Counsel’s
+<li>Curtails the independence of the FBI, including by eliminating the agency’s General Counsel’s
 Office and calling on Congress to end the 10-year term for FBI Director in order to make the FBI Director dependent on the President’s approval–thus abandoning a key Nixon-era reform.</li>
-</i>✔ Uses new “separation of powers” assertions to direct DOJ to interpret a long-standing legal
+<li>Uses new “separation of powers” assertions to direct DOJ to interpret a long-standing legal
 precedent, Humphrey’s Executor, as unconstitutional, allowing the President to fire the leaders of independent agencies and defy congressional efforts to insulate such entities from political interference–in addition to arguing for its reversal before the U.S. Supreme Court.</li>
-<li>✔ Wilfully misinterprets and misuses the antiquated Comstock Act of 1873 to block access to both
+<li>Wilfully misinterprets and misuses the antiquated Comstock Act of 1873 to block access to both
 abortion pills and medical equipment used in abortion care–effectively banning abortion in all 50 states.</li>
-<li>✔ Weaponizes the Civil Rights Division, as a top priority, “to investigate and prosecute all state and
+<li>Weaponizes the Civil Rights Division, as a top priority, “to investigate and prosecute all state and
 local governments, institutions of higher education, corporations, and any other private employers” that have diversity, equity, and inclusion policies in hiring, promotion, or admission.</li>
-<li>✔ Directs the DOJ to bar the use of a “disparate impact standard” under Title VI of the Civil Rights
+<li>Directs the DOJ to bar the use of a “disparate impact standard” under Title VI of the Civil Rights
 Act, which prohibits discrimination based on race, color, or national origin in programs and activities that receive federal financial assistance, including grants, loans, and contracts.</li>
-<li>✔ Removes the power of the Civil Rights Division to investigate and prosecute election-related
+<li>Removes the power of the Civil Rights Division to investigate and prosecute election-related
 crimes, such as “voter registration fraud,” and transfers that authority to the Criminal Division.</li>
-<li>✔ Prohibits the FBI “from engaging, in general, in activities related to combating the spread of so-
+<li>Prohibits the FBI “from engaging, in general, in activities related to combating the spread of so-
 called misinformation and disinformation by Americans who are not tied to any plausible criminal activity,” including electoral disinformation campaigns.</li>
-<li>✔ Directs the Attorney General to defend the Federal Election Commission if the FEC fails to
+<li>Directs the Attorney General to defend the Federal Election Commission if the FEC fails to
 authorize its general counsel to defend the agency, and urges that the Federal Elections Campaign Act be amended to remove the agency’s independent litigating authority.</li>
-<li>✔ Expands the investigation of leaks, including using powerful tools to identify records of
+<li>Expands the investigation of leaks, including using powerful tools to identify records of
 unauthorized disclosures of classified information to the media.</li>
-<li>✔ Ends “all existing consent decrees” inconsistent with “Administration policy” which could reach an
+<li>Ends “all existing consent decrees” inconsistent with “Administration policy” which could reach an
 array of long-standing civil rights settlements and also specifically includes those involving the enforcement of the Freedom to Access Clinics Act–that protects the freedom to access a clinic for an abortion or other health care–along with the prioritization of the prosecution of vandalism against crisis pregnancy centers.</li>
-<li>✔ Assists the U.S. Immigration and Customs Enforcement in obtaining information about
+<li>Assists the U.S. Immigration and Customs Enforcement in obtaining information about
 immigrants, particularly those living in “sanctuary” cities and states.</li>
-<li>✔ Pursues “legal action” against local District Attorneys and officials that the Administration claims
+<li>Pursues “legal action” against local District Attorneys and officials that the Administration claims
 are “refusing to prosecute criminal offenses in their jurisdictions.”</li>
-<li>✔ Deploys DOJ to help secure the border by focusing on drug cartels and violent crime, including
+<li>Deploys DOJ to help secure the border by focusing on drug cartels and violent crime, including
 having DOJ work with “active-duty military personnel and National Guardsmen to assist in arrest operations along the border—something that has not yet been done.”</li>
-<li>✔ Prosecutes “as much interstate drug activity as possible, including simple possession of
+<li>Prosecutes “as much interstate drug activity as possible, including simple possession of
 distributable quantities” with no acknowledgement of state trend toward marijuana legalization.</li>
-<li>✔ Expands the implementation of the death penalty in current and future cases.
+<li>Expands the implementation of the death penalty in current and future cases.
 Project 2025 seeks to limit the independence of the Justice Department in numerous ways.
 On January 20, 2025, and “in a manner consistent with applicable law,” a new administration “should prepare a plan to end immediately any policies, investigations, or cases that run contrary to law or Administration